What is the USTA Accreditation Program?

 - Understanding of tennis facility business operations and the importance of providing a safe environment for all customers

-How will the mentorship aspect of the program work?
+How will the Certification Advisor aspect of the program work?

-Each certification candidate will have to have a sponsor/mentor.
+Each certification candidate will have to have a Certification Advisor.
 Typically, this will be the person they work for or a person at their tennis facility.
-Pros who are unable to identify a sponsor/mentor will be assigned one.
+Pros who are unable to identify a Certification Advisor will be assigned one.

-The mentor will be responsible for helping the certification candidate choose online courses that best fit the needs of the pro and their club, supporting the candidate going through the program by giving frequent feedback, and ultimately assessing and assisting the candidate through the certification pathway.
+The Certification Advisor will be responsible for helping the certification candidate choose online courses that best fit the needs of the pro and their club, supporting the candidate going through the program by giving frequent feedback, and ultimately assessing and assisting the candidate through the certification pathway.